HEPiX-Forum/hepix-forum.github.io/techwatch.md

 # {{ page.title }}

 {{ page.description }}

+In particular, the Working Group has the following duties:
+   * Understand the trends and the direction of the technology markets using publicly available sources
+   * Assist in making cost predictions and optimizing investments
+   * Provide a risk assessment for technologies, also financially when possible
+   * Leverage the expertise of the HEPiX community
+   * Inform the HEPiX board about technologies that may warrant a more in-depth investigation

+The Working Group’s scope covers hardware that is used or can be used in data centers participating to HEP/NP-related computing activities.
+It does not cover technologies solely applicable to DAQ systems or software technologies unless they are essential to enable a particular hardware technology.

 The group will co-exist and align with existing activities, most notably the running working group on benchmarking.